Does Clover Mites Die in Winter? | Facts You Should Know

 Read also: 14 Ways to Avoid Winter Pest Invasion

 They have plates on their abdomens that look like feathers, and their bodies are in the shape of an oval.
-They can be a bright crimson color all the way to a reddish-brown color.
+They can be a bright crimson color to a reddish-brown color.
 Because clover mites are parthenogenetic, their offspring develop from eggs that have not been fertilized by sperm.

 How Do I Get Rid of Clover In Winter?